One of the Chilean soldiers convicted of the murder of Víctor Jara committed suicide

-Retired Chilean Army brigadier Hernán Carlos Chacón Soto, one of the seven officers sentenced this Monday by the Supreme Court to 25 years in prison for his participation in the torture and murder of singer-songwriter Victor Jara and Littré Quiroga in 1973, committed suicide this Tuesday moments before he was to be arrested and transferred to the Puntateuco prison to begin serving his sentence.
+The brigadier of the Chilean Army in retirement Hernan Carlos Chacon Sotor, one of the seven officers sentenced this Monday by the Supreme Court to 25 years in prison for their participation in the torture and murder of singer-songwriter Victor Jara and Littré Quiroga in 1973, committed suicide this Tuesday moments before he was to be arrested and transferred to the Puntateuco prison to begin serving his sentence.

 (In context: Court sentences seven ex-soldiers for the murder of Chilean singer-songwriter Víctor Jara)

-According to the local press, units from the human rights section of the Chilean security forces showed up this morning at his home in the Las Condes commune of the capital to proceed with his arrest, at which time the 86-year-old officer asked take some medicine and took advantage of the moment to take his own life.
+According to the local press, units from the human rights section of the Chilean security forces showed up this morning at his home in the capital’s Las Condes commune to arrest him, at which point the 86-year-old officer asked to take some medicine and took advantage of the moment to take his own life.

 Chacón Soto’s defense maintained throughout the long process that the brigadier was in those days of brutal repression after the coup led by Augusto Pinochet and other senior commanders a simple Army Major who only fulfilled the function of guarding the external perimeter of the Estadio Chile, a closed sports venue where nearly 5,000 people detained as of September 11 were overcrowded and where Jara was assassinated five days later.